 Yes, many patients are opting to NOT have any Nipple Graft Reconstruction done during their chest surgery.
 Most of these patients want to have the nipples Tattooed onto their chest at a later date, but some patients just do not want to have Nipples.
 This is your choice, and if you do not want Nipple Grafts then let us know during your consultation with Dr. Garramone.

-Your FTM & FTN Top Surgery Journey Starts Here
+Your FTM Top Surgery & FTN Top Surgery Journey Starts Here

 Flexible appointments and consultations.